clips/conll2018/README.md

 From this, we conclude that the neighborhood is formed without taking into account transpositions.
 Notably, this flies in the face of conventional psycholinguistic research on the neighborhood effect.

+# Requirements

+The old20 package needs to be installed manually, see [here](https://github.com/stephantul/old20).
+All other requirements are in `requirements.txt`.

 # Usage

 Run `experiment_1.py` or `experiment_2.py` to get the raw data files as CSV from the corpora.